shawn-nyk/tp/docs/DeveloperGuide.md

    1. Prerequisites: The application item must exist and be access via a valid index.

    1. Test case: `delete app 1` <br>
    Expected: The first card will be deleted.
 Details of the deleted application can be seen in the result display.
-Note that if you have followed step by step, you will realised that the application tab is now empty.
-This is because in the previous command `delete int 1 i/1` it removes one of the internship along with it.
-And now since we execute `delete app 1` the last remaining application is deleted as well.

    1. Test case: `delete app 0` <br>
    Expected: An error message informing you that index is not a non-zero unsigned integer.
 The command box text will turn red to inform you of the invalid command.